metaRange/metarange.github.io/src/content/docs/additional/A12_analyzing_results.md

 ## Calculating Biodiversity Metrics

-First wee need to creat some example data.
+First we need to create some example data.
-For this we create three 100 x 100 rasters representing abundances for three species.
+For this we generate three 100 x 100 rasters with random numbers representing abundances for three species.
 ``` r
 # Create empty raster template
 r_template <- rast(nrows=100, ncols=100, xmin=0, xmax=100, ymin=0, ymax=100)